Last updated on 2026-04-20

 Career Options

-Graduates of the Family Studies program can pursue a variety of career paths in Canada, including:
+Graduates of the Associate of Arts Degree in Family Studies can pursue a variety of career paths in Canada, including:

-• Research Analyst: Conduct research on family dynamics and social issues, contributing to policy development and program improvement.
+- Research Assistant: Conduct research on family dynamics and social issues, contributing to academic and policy development.

 DISCLAIMER: The information above is subject to change.
 For the latest updates, please contact LOA Portal's advisors.